udacity/build-ml-pipeline-for-short-term-rental-prices/README.md

 - [Cleaning up](#cleaning-up)

 ## Preliminary steps

+### Supported Operating Systems

+This project is compatible with the following operating systems:

+- **Ubuntu 22.04** (Jammy Jellyfish) - both Ubuntu installation and WSL (Windows Subsystem for Linux)
+- **Ubuntu 24.04** - both Ubuntu installation and WSL (Windows Subsystem for Linux)
+- **macOS** - compatible with recent macOS versions

+Please ensure you are using one of the supported OS versions to avoid compatibility issues.

+### Python Requirement

+This project requires **Python 3.10**.
+Please ensure that you have Python 3.10 installed and set as the default version in your environment to avoid any runtime issues.

 ### Fork the Starter kit
 Go to [https://github.com/udacity/build-ml-pipeline-for-short-term-rental-prices.git](https://github.com/udacity/build-ml-pipeline-for-short-term-rental-prices.git)
 and click on `Fork` in the upper right corner.
 This will create a fork in your Github account, i.e., a copy of the